dacort/forklift/README.md

 docker run -e OURA_PAT ghcr.io/dacort/crates-oura sleep
 ```

-And that'll return a JSON blog with my sleep data for the past 7 days.
+And that'll return a JSON blob with my sleep data for the past 7 days.
 But let's say I want to drop that sleep data into a location on S3 based on when I went to bed:

 ```shell
 docker run -e OURA_PAT ghcr.io/dacort/crates-oura sleep | forklift  -w 's3://bucket/{{json "bedtime_start" | ymdFromTimestamp }}/sleep_data.json'